ssl-hep/ServiceX_frontend/README.md

 Finally, you can create the objects `ServiceXAdaptor` and `MinioAdaptor` by hand in your code, passing them as arguments to `ServiceXDataset` and inject custom endpoints and credentials, avoiding the configuration system.
 This is probably only useful for advanced users.

 These config files are used to keep confidential credential information - so that it isn't accidentally placed in a public repository.

+If no endpoint is specified or config file containing a useful endpoint is found, then the library defaults to the developer endpoint, which is `http://localhost:5000` for the web-service API.
+No passwords are used in this case.

 ## Usage